 - To pursue the goal of no harm to people;

-- The DoE also aims to promote within the sector A systematic approach to health, safety, and environmental (HSE) management in line with the Emirate-wide OSHMS initiatives.
+- The DoE seeks to promote a systematic approach for managing health, safety, and environment (HSE) in line with the Emirate-wide OSHMS initiatives.

 Overall Roles and Responsibilities